DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     M. Nussbaum, ‘Capabilities as Fundamental Entitlements: Sen and Social Justice’, *Feminist Economics* 9.2-3 (2003).

-    J. Bath and N. Biddle,’ Measures of Indigenous Wellbeing and Their Determinants across the Life Course’, CAEPR Lecture Series, The Australian National University, 2011.
+    J. Bath and N. Biddle, ‘Measures of Indigenous Wellbeing and Their Determinants Across the Life Course’, CAEPR Lecture Series, The Australian National University, 2011.

 [^56]: A. Sen, *Social Exclusion: Concept, Application, and Scrutiny*,